 We push on for another hour or so, along the treeless valley towards the edge of withering Bertil.
 Above, the peak of Pyramiden is still soaking up its rays, but perhaps because the other trek had been so spectacular, I can’t help feel as though we’re simply passing time until our ship arrives.

 In any case, I’m glad of the chance to feel the warmth of the Pyramiden Hotel a final time before leaving.
-Glad too that Dina Balkarova is on hand to serve me a plate of hearty soup.
-The 26-year-old was drafted up here to help with the Civil Twilight shoot, but when she’s not pouring drinks and serving meals, finds what time she can to explore the town.
+Glad too that Dina Balkarova is on hand to serve me a plate of hearty Russian soup.
+The 26-year-old was drafted up here to help with the Civil Twilight shoot, but when she’s not pouring drinks and serving meals, she finds what time she can to explore the town.
 This is partly out of curiosity, but also to sample the acoustics.
 “My real profession isn’t as a bartender,” she says with a nervous laugh, “I love to sing opera.”
 Recently she was down at the harbour’s oil tanks, testing her powerful voice’s reaction with the old metal.

 A version of this piece was published in National Geographic Travellers in February 2019